Frequently asked questions

 I need Python package X but the one on Star is too old or I cannot find it

 You can choose different Python versions with either the module system or using Anaconda/Miniconda.
-See here: /software/modules and /software/python_r_perl.
+See Environment modules.

 In cases where this still doesn't solve your problem or you would like to install a package yourself, please read the next section below about installing without sudo rights.